morse-simulator/morse/doc/morse/user/middlewares/socket.rst

 - **time_sync**: Optional: Enable or disable the time synchronisation mechanism.
 The default value is False
-- **sync_port**: Mandatory if **time_sync** is True.
-It is the port where the simulator waits for the signal of synchronisation.
+- **sync_port**: Optional: It is the port where the simulator waits for the signal of synchronisation.
+The default value is 6000.

-To enable time synchronisation using port 12000, you should do:
+To enable time synchronisation using the custom port 12000, you should do:

 .. code-block :: python